isomerpages/moe-queenstownsec/_discover-quest/Our Heritage.md

 title: Our Heritage
 permalink: /about-us/discover-quest/history/
 description: ""
-variant: markdown
+variant: tiptap
 ---
 <h1>The QUEST Journey</h1>
 <p><strong>Chapter 1: Our Beginning (1956 – 1959)</strong>
 </p>
 <p>Queenstown Secondary Technical School (QSTS) started in 1956 as an all-boys
-technical school, being one of the [first technical schools in Singapore](https://www.roots.gov.sg/places/places-landing/Places/landmarks/my-queenstown-heritage-trail/queenstown-secondary-school).
+technical school, being one of the <a href="https://www.roots.gov.sg/places/places-landing/Places/landmarks/my-queenstown-heritage-trail/queenstown-secondary-school" rel="noopener nofollow" target="_blank">first technical schools in Singapore</a>.
 It was first housed in Jalan Eunos School while the new school premise was being built.
 In January 1957, the 1st cohort excitedly moved in with 343 students in Secondary one and two, stepping into a new future.
 Till this day, the school stands proudly at its original location at 1 Strathmore Road.</p>
 <p>In 1959, all 92 of our first batch of students sat for the 1959 General
 Certificate of Education Examinations.
 Of all the students who sat for the Cambridge School Certificate Examination, 80% passed.
 Though technical